mmukul/DevOpsTrainingCourse/README.md

   - Cherry Pick
 - **Practical Demo**

-### Chapter 5: Understanding and working with Build Tool - Maven
+### Chapter 5: Understanding and working with Maven Build Tool - Eclipse IDE
 - Overview of Various Build tools
 - What is Maven
 - Maven Plugins